wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 - The Visa gateway is enabled, and
 - The `locale` parameter is set to `fr_FR` (France) in the transaction API request.

+### Dankort

+Test credentials: MultiSafepay provides Visa test credentials for Dankort.

+Payment page: Dankort only appears on the MultiSafepay payment page if:

+- The Visa gateway is enabled, and
+- The `locale` is set to `da_DK` (Denmark) in the transaction request sent to MultiSafepay.

 ### Maestro